caiobukvar/bkvr-dev/README.md

   ![about](/public/images/thumb-about.png)
 </div><br><br>

-> The experience section tells a little about my professional experience, where you can find more detailed information about each job.
+> The experience section tells a little about my professional experience, where you can find more detailed information about each job
 <div align='center' display='flex'>

   ![experience](/public/images/thumb-experience.png)
 </div><br><br>

-> The projects area has clickable cards, where in each project you can see details about it and find links for each deploy and github repository.
+> The projects area has clickable cards, where in each project you can see details about it and find links for each deploy and github repository
 <div align='center'>

   ![projects](/public/images/thumb-projects.png)